lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 const CreatorsKey = LSP4schema[4].key;

 /*
- * Fetch the dataset of an asset
+ * Get the dataset of an asset
- * from the Universal Profile
  *
- * @param key of asset property
+ * @param key of the property to fetch
- * @return string of encoded data
+ * @return string of the encoded data
  */
 async function getAssetData(key, address) {
-  // Check if asset is ERC725Legacy or ERC725
-  let assetInterfaceID = await checkErc725YInterfaceId(address);

   try {

-    // Legacy interface
-    if (assetInterfaceID === true) {
-      // Instanciate ERC725Legacy smart contract
+      // Instanciate asset
       const digitalAsset = new web3.eth.Contract(
         ERC725MinimalABI,
         address
       );

-      // Fetch the encoded contract data
+      // Fetch the encoded data
       return await digitalAsset.methods.getData(key).call();
-    } else {
-      return console.log("Address does not have an ERC725 interface");
-    }
   } catch (error) {
     return console.log("Data of assets address could not be loaded");
   }